 model ecosystems and the dynamics of biocultural evolution. - Geiger G. -

 Using a well-known mathematical model frequently applied in theoretical population dynamics, certain ecological mechanisms are investigated that are inherent in the organic evolution of cultural capacities in man.
 Culture is argued to involve ecological interactions exhibiting analogies to the interaction of chemical species in autocatalytic biomolecular reactions.

 The Cultural Ecology of the Corporation: Explaining Diversity in Work Group

-The Journal of Applied Behavioral Science, Vol. 31, No. 2, 202-233 (1995)
+University.
+The Journal of Applied Behavioral Science, Vol. 31, No. 2, 202-233 (1995).

-A History and a Cross-Cultural Study of Motivations for Private Property
+A History and a Cross-Cultural Study of

-Cross-cultural research has a history of more than two millennia, and much of it has been concerned with the institution of private property.
-This emphasis is shown by a review from Aristotle to the Roman Stoics and early Christians, to Aquinas and the Scholastics, to the classical political economists-including Locke, Rousseau, and Marx-to the nineteenth-century comparative sociologists, and finally to the science of society of Sumner and Hobhouse, who are the forefathers of modern quantitative cross-cultural research.
-In the present study of archived social science data, interpersonal values were examined as predictors of societal attitudes toward the institution of private property.
+Floyd Webster Rudmin, Cross-Cultural Research.
+The cultural ecology of private property may be a function of social dominance and escape from social control.
+This emphasis is shown by a review from Aristotle to the Roman Stoics and early Christians, to Aquinas, to the classical political economists including John Locke, Rousseau, and Karl Marx to the nineteenth-century comparative sociologists, and finally to the science of society of Sumner and Hobhouse, who are the forefathers of modern quantitative research.
 Within societies, these relationships were moderated by societal preference for individual autonomy.
 Thus, the cultural ecology of private property may be a function of social dominance and escape from social control.

-Human ecology: an overview of man-environment relationships
+Human ecology: an overview of man-environment